 A 16-year-old boy with cystic fibrosis developed ‘cepacia syndrome’ 9 years after the first isolation of Burkholderia multivorans.
 It is important to recognise that ‘cepacia syndrome’ is not restricted to those infected with genomovar type III strains and that rapid, irreversible clinical decline can occur many years after the 1st isolation of Burkholderia cepacia complex (Bcc).

-A word of warning after the reassuring report from the Manchester CF centre (Blackburn L et al, 2004 above) that B. multivorans may occaisionally cause the cepacia syndrome.
+– A word of warning after the reassuring report that B. multivorans may occasionally cause the cepacia syndrome.

 Borowitz D, Baker SS, Duffy L, Baker RD, Fitzpatrick L, Gyamfi J, Jarembek K. Use of fecal elastase-1 to classify pancreatic status in patients with cystic fibrosis.
 J Pediatr 2004; 145:322-326.
 [PubMed]

-Dr Drucy Borowitz (figure 1) is a paedaitric pulmonologist in the School of Medicine and Biomedical Sciences, University of Buffalo.
+Dr Drucy Borowitz (fig. 3) is a paedaitric pulmonologist in the School of Medicine and Biomedical Sciences, University of Buffalo.
 She has extensive involvement in many aspects of CF research and care including a leading role in the nutritional and gastrointestinal aspects of care.

 Campbell WB, Elworthy S, Peerlinck I, Vanslembroek K, Bangur R, Stableforth D, Sheldon CD.
 Sites of implantation for central venous access devices (ports): a study of the experiences and preferences of patients.
 Euro J Vasc Endovasc 2004; 28:642-644.
 [PubMed]